unahouExosite/docs/portals/README.md

     The RID and CIK may then be used with Exosite’s other APIs to interact with the device.
 * `400 Bad Request`: Returned along body contains a JSON formatted response object.
 The response object may contain the following keys:
     * `"errors"` - array of error identifier strings
-        * `"limit"` - portal’s device limit has been reached
+        * `"limit"` - Portal’s device limit has been reached
         * `"invalid_sn"` - serial number is invalid
         * `"unavailable_sn"` - serial number is not available
         * `"forbidden_model"` - model is not available in this domain (this also results if `"vendor"` is invalid or otherwise does not correspond to `"model"`)
         * `"require_purchase"` - creating this type of device requires a purchase
-        * `"insufficient_resources"` - device could not be added due to insufficient resources in the portal
+        * `"insufficient_resources"` - device could not be added due to insufficient resources in the Portal
         * `"portal_not_found"` - portal_rid could not be found
         * `"missing_*"` - some required input was missing.
-E.g. `missing_portal_rid` indicates missing or empty (blank) portal_rid.
+E.g. `missing_portal_rid` indicates a missing or empty (blank) portal_rid
     * `"notices"` - array of user-readable error strings
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to create the device.
+    * Returned if the caller does not have permission to create the device.

 ##### Example